SharathReddyKottam/agent-weather-reminder/README.md

 If Google shows “App not verified”, that’s normal in Testing mode.
 Just click Advanced → Continue for personal use.

+“Timezone is currently set to America/New_York.
+You can change this in calendar_service.py.”

 📰 Read the Full Story

 I’ve documented the full build process, challenges, and alternate LLM integrations in my Medium article: